zhanglab-aim/EMGNN/README.md

 The script also includes additional functionalities such as loading a pretrained model, adding random features, adding identical features, adding structural noise, and running a multi-layer perceptron (MLP) as a baseline instead of the EMGNN.
 The functionality of these options can be found in the code.

+### Predictions for Unlabelled Genes

+We provide the predictions for the unlabelled genes of our EMGNN model in the following [link](https://michailchatzianastasis.github.io/csv_to_html/).